smoore104/smoore104.github.io/README.md

 # startup-of-the-year
 Starter project!
-Double Triple Edit to the readme file *visist https://zerotomastery.io/ for more*
+Double Quadruble Edit to the readme file *visist https://zerotomastery.io/ for more*